hvlck/taita.ts/README.md

 Taita
 /src/
     /taita.js - core file
+    /index.js - source version for use with NPM
 /dist/
-    /taita.js - production version of the core file
+    /taita.js - production version of the core file /index.js - production version for use with NPM

 Demo
 /index.html - demo page